amahdeej/sc2-frame-error/README.md

 The second tuple contains the success of transmission ('rxSuccess').
 If it is 1, there is no frame error, if it is 0, ther is a frame error.

 # Code
-The code is provided into separate files, one each for a specific simulation.
-Every file contains two training approaches - regular training and bagging.
+The code is provided into separate files, one for each scrimmage.
+Every file contains five different neural network architectures, with two separate approaches for creating the train-validation-test set.
 Please refer to the paper for a detailed description.

 # Alternate Download Links
 If the dataset files can not be downloaded due to bandwidth limit of github being crossed, here are links for them from sharepoint: